jhumphry/gazetteer_etl/README.md

       --password PASSWORD   PostgreSQL user password
       --host HOST           PostgreSQL host (if using TCP/IP) --port PORT           PostgreSQL port (if required)
+      --maintenance-work-mem MAINTENANCE_WORK_MEM
+                            Size of maintenance working memory in MB

+The `--maintenance-work-mem` option temporarily increases the amount of working memory that the PostgreSQL server uses when building indexes.

 ### `gazetteer_extract.py`